How Real Madrid’s 19 wonderkids on FM2020 have developed IRL this season

 The most high-profile name on this list, Vinicius was another €45million signing from Brazil and made 31 appearances in all competitions in his debut 2018-19 season at the club.

-Despite the frustration of being briefly overtaken in the pecking order by Rodrygo in 2019-20, Vinicius bounced back to score the opening goal in El Clasico just before football was postponed, meaning he has matched his tally of four goals from the previous campaign.
+Despite the frustration of being briefly overtaken in the pecking order by Rodrygo in 2019-20, Vinicius bounced back to score the opening goal in El Clasico just before football was postponed and scored once more after the restart to beat his tally from his maiden campaign at the Bernabeu.

 ⚪ VINICIUS JUNIOR SCORES FOR MADRID!